centino90/Advance-Database-Documentation/README.md

          DELIMITER //

          CREATE PROCEDURE copyToCSV(
-            IN tb VARCHAR(50),
+            IN tbl VARCHAR(50),
             IN lim INT(11)
          )
          BEGIN

+            -- fileExtension() is a stored function that concatenate dates in order to produce a unique string (see Query #16)
+            SET @sql = CONCAT("SELECT * FROM ", tbl," LIMIT ", lim," OFFSET 1 INTO OUTFILE 'C:/CSV/",fileExtension(tbl),".csv' FIELDS ENCLOSED BY '`' TERMINATED BY ';' ESCAPED BY '`' LINES TERMINATED BY '\r\n'");

-            -- limit should be more than 0, otherwise no data is selected IF (lim > 0) THEN
+            -- limit should be less or equal to the total row of the table IF (lim > 0) THEN
-               -- Use prepared statement to supply dynamic table_name for all tables in just 1 query PREPARE stmt FROM
-               CONCAT("SELECT * FROM ", tb," LIMIT ?
-OFFSET 1
-               -- use this format to makesure the uniqueness of .csv filenames
-               INTO OUTFILE
-                  'C:/CSV/",tb,"_",CURDATE(),"_",HOUR(CURRENT_TIME),"_",MINUTE(CURRENT_TIME),"_",SECOND(CURRENT_TIME),"_copy.csv'
-               FIELDS ENCLOSED BY '`'
-               TERMINATED BY ';'
-               ESCAPED BY '`'
-               LINES TERMINATED BY '\r\n'");
+               PREPARE stmt FROM @sql;
-               EXECUTE stmt USING lim;
+               EXECUTE stmt;
+               DEALLOCATE PREPARE stmt;
             END IF;

          END //